Hair Transplant Singapore (CIT FUE Hair Transplant)

 Frequently Asked Questions (FAQ’s)

-1. Who are the best candidates for FUEs?
+6. Who are suitable candidates for FUEs?

 Age is also a big factor, which means the patient has to get this procedure when the hair loss pattern has been stabilized.
 Young people are advised to follow other treatments for the meantime.